ehofesmann/detr/README.md

 ========
 This fork is a simple tool to finetune a DETR model.
 The *finetune_detr.ipynb* notebook is the simplest solution to this.

+## ClearML
+As an example we can use a toy dataset of dragons to train our own dragon (detector).
+We get the data from the clearML servers in the notebook.
+ClearML experiment tracking is also added to make sure we can keep a nice overview throughout multiple runs.

 ## Requirements

 * It is a good idea to have a CUDA-capable GPU and a correctly configured nvidia/CUDA setup